Our Team

 xysu@imcb.a-star.edu.sg

-Concurrently, Xinyi is also (i) Senior Consultant Ophthalmologist, (ii) Research Director of the Department of Ophthalmology, and (iii) Co-Director of the Centre for Innovation and Precision Eye Health, at the National University Hospital.
-She is also an Associate Professor at the Yong Loo Lin School of Medicine, National University of Singapore, and Deputy Head of the Clinician Scientist Academy, National University Healthcare System.
+Concurrently, Xinyi is also Senior Consultant Ophthalmologist at the National University Hospital, where she also serve as the Co-Director of the Centre for Innovation and Precision Eye Health.
+She is also an Associate Professor at the Yong Loo Lin School of Medicine, National University of Singapore.
 She also holds an Adjunct Assistant Professor appointment at the Mechanobiology Institute, NUS, and a joint appointment of Clinician Scientist at the Singapore Eye Research Institute.

 A recipient of the prestigious National Science Scholarship from A*STAR, Dr. Su Xinyi graduated from the University of Cambridge in 2009 with a MBChir degree in medicine as well as a PhD degree in molecular biology, supervised by Ashok Venkitaraman (presently Director of the Cancer Science Institute, Singapore, and Distinguished Professor, NUS Yong Loo Lin School of Medicine) at the Hutchinson MRC Cancer Cell Unit, where she developed a novel method to conditionally inactivate RAD51, an essential protein in homologous DNA recombination (HDR).

 Xinyi has published several book chapters and numerous journal articles in, inter alia, Nature Biomedical Engineering, Nature Structural Molecular Biology, Nature Communications, PNAS, and Lancet Global Health.
-She is an editorial board member of Communication Medicine, a Nature Portfolio journal.
-She has been awarded more than SGD25 million of competitive research funding.
-She is the recipient of multiple global and national awards, including, the Young Ophthalmologist Award from the Asia-Pacific Academy of Ophthalmology (2019), the Asia Pacific Vitreo-Retinal Retinal Society Leadership Development Program (2020), Ten Outstanding Young Persons of Singapore Award (for Medical Innovation, 2021), the Yong Loo Lin School of Medicine Young Researcher of the Year Award (2022).
-In 2022, she was also accepted into the prestigious membership of The Macular Society.
+She has been awarded more than SGD30 million of competitive research funding.
+She is the recipient of multiple global and national awards, including, the Young Ophthalmologist Award from the Asia-Pacific Academy of Ophthalmology (2019), Ten Outstanding Young Persons of Singapore Award (for Medical Innovation, 2021), the Yong Loo Lin School of Medicine Young Researcher of the Year Award (2022), and the Asia Pacific Eye 100 (top 100 most influential ophthalmologists/visual scientists from the Asia-Pacific region, 2024).
+She was also accepted into the prestigious membership of The Macular Society.

 The holder of several patents and technical disclosures, she is also a non-executive director of Vitreogel Innovations Pte Ltd, which she co-founded to commercialise the research from Translational Retinal Research Laboratory.
-She is also a scientific advisor to Cargene (a biopharmaceutical company), and an Executive Committee Member of the Stem Cell Society, Singapore.
+She is also a scientific advisor to Eyestem (a cell therapy company), and an Executive Committee Member of the Stem Cell Society, Singapore.

 Clinician Scientist